 Exhibition – “I Peccati” Johan Creten

-The French Academy in Rome – Villa Medici is very pleased to present Johan Creten’s exhibition “I Peccati”, curated by Noëlle Tissier, from 15 October 2020 to 31 January 2021.
+The French Academy in Rome – Villa Medici is very pleased to present Johan Creten’s exhibition “I Peccati”, curated by Noëlle Tissier, from the 15th of October 2020 to the 23rd of May 2021.

 The exhibition is organized by the French Academy in Rome – Villa Medici with the support of the Almine Rech and Perrotin galleries.